 Some of the issues with previous Hisense TVs have been smoothed out, and with the right settings this 65-inch set offers colourful and detailed images at an affordable price.
-Blooming, weak wide angles and average black levels persist, and if you’re after a big screen for more critical movie viewing, there are better, more expensive options.
-But if you can’t stretch your budget that far then the U7QF comes recommend as a budget conscious alternative.
-There’s enough value and performance to make most people happy.
+Blooming, weak wide angles and average black levels persist, but if you can’t stretch your budget far for premium options then the U7QF comes recommend as a budget focused alternative.

 - Improved motion performance